tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 #### How should I include Agile or Scrum methodologies used?

-I would like you to consider this [article](https://blog.pragmaticengineer.com/project-management-at-big-tech/) on the absense of named methodologies in Big Tech.
+I would like you to consider this [article](https://blog.pragmaticengineer.com/project-management-at-big-tech/) on the absence of named methodologies in Big Tech.
 Therefore, I suggest not mentioning these methodologies in the bullet points.